-The field of cosmetology relies on creative people who use their ability to visualize shapes and forms for hair design and personal care.
-Cosmetologists need manual dexterity, an understanding of chemistry and superior client communication skills.
-This program provides theory and skill development in shampooing, cutting, shaping, curling and coloring hair, as well as manicuring and esthetics.
+In the cosmetology industry, a cosmetologist is more than a hairstylist - they are creative artists who have the ability to visualize beauty through the transformation of hair, skin, makeup, and nails.
+Cosmetologists need manual dexterity, an understanding of chemistry, the ability of standing for lengthy periods of time, exceptional marketing skills and superior communication skills.
+This program provides theory and skill development in shampooing, sculpting, designing, coloring, relaxing and chemical texturizing as well as manicuring and esthetics.

-Employment opportunities are available in beauty salons, department stores, health care and hotel facilities.
+Employment opportunities are available in full service salons, beauty salons, department stores, wedding venues, health care and hotel facilities.
 Entrepreneurship opportunities are also available for cosmetologists who choose to pursue this pathway.
-Additional employment choices include nail artist, complexion care, cosmetic or beauty supply sales and services, manufacturing technician and color chemist.
+Additional employment opportunities include theater hair/makeup, fashion hair/makeup, cosmetic or beauty supply sales and services, platform artistry for cosmetic companies, nail artistry and color chemist.

-Enrollment is limited in the program.
-Admission requires an interview, testing.
 Contact the salon at 913-469-2390, for additional information.